matchaxnb/qmk_firmware/keyboards/planck/ez/glow/keymaps/matchaseq/specs.md

 - Select the pattern by chording the SEL key and one of the pattern input buttons in Zones A and B
 - Set the page and total length of the pattern using the LAST button and one of the Zone steps.
-- Set the wanted time division using the DIV+ and DIV- keys.
-The keys flash dimly on each beat and brightly at the first beat of each bar.
+- Set the wanted time division using the DIV key.
+The key flashes dimly on each beat and brightly at the first beat of each bar.
-- Set the default tempo of the pattern using the BPM+ and BPM- keys.
-The keys flash dimly for each quarter note.
+- Set the default tempo of the pattern using the BPM key.
+The key flash dimly for each quarter note.
 - Select the channel bank you want to modify.
 Each channel bank holds 2 channels, each channel corresponding to a MIDI note value.
 - Input the note patterns